celestiaorg/docs/developers/blobstream.md

 <!-- markdownlint-disable MD042 -->

 :::tip NOTE
-If the contract is still not deployed, then it needs to be deployed before it is used by the prover/relayer.
+If the Blobstream X contract is not deployed on a desired chain, it needs to be deployed before it can be used by your rollup.
 See the [deployment documentation (TBD)]() for more details.
 :::